 MA (Hons) University of St Andrews; PhD (Social Anthropology) University of St Andrews

 Christos Lynteris is a medical anthropologist.
-His research focuses on the anthropological and historical examination of infectious disease epidemics, animal to human infection (zoonosis), medical visual culture, colonial medicine, and epidemics as events posing an existential risk to humanity.
+His research focuses on the anthropological and historical examination of infectious disease epidemics, animal to human infection (zoonosis), medical visual culture, epidemiological epistemology, colonial medicine, global health, and epidemics as events posing an existential risk to humanity.

-His current 5-year research project, Visual Representations of the Third Plague Pandemic (2013-2018) (@visualplague) funded by the European Research Council with a Starting Grant (under the European Union’s Seventh Framework Programme/ERC grant agreement no 336564) has been collecting and analysing photographs and other visual documents of the third plague pandemic (1855-1959).
-The project’s hypothesis is that the emergence of epidemic photography has played a pivotal role in the formation of scientific understandings and public perceptions of infectious disease epidemics in the modern world.
-Dr Lynteris currently investigates aspects of “visual plague” in China, with a particular focus on Hong Kong and Manchuria.
+His recently completed 5-year research project, Visual Representations of the Third Plague Pandemic (2013-2018) (@visualplague) funded by the European Research Council with a Starting Grant (under the European Union’s Seventh Framework Programme/ERC grant agreement no 336564) collected and analysed photographs and other visual documents of the third plague pandemic (1855-1959).
+The project showed that the emergence of epidemic photography played a pivotal role in the formation of scientific understandings and public perceptions of infectious disease epidemics in the modern world, and contributed significantly the formation of the concept of the “pandemic”.
+Dr Lynteris has investigated aspects of “visual plague” in China, with a particular focus on Hong Kong and Manchuria.
 On a global scale, his research engages in comparative analysis, focusing on regimes and practices of epidemic visibility and invisibility.

-Before joining St Andrews, Dr Lynteris was Andrew Mellon and Isaac Newton Postdoctoral Fellow (2011-2013) and Senior Research Associate/ERC PI (2013-2107) at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) of the University of Cambridge, Visiting Fellow at Wolfson College (Cambridge, 2011-2013), affiliated academic member of staff at the Division of Social Anthropology of the University of Cambridge (2011-2017), and Resident Fellow at the Centro Incontri Umani (Ascona, 2011) and the Fondation Brocher (Geneva, 2017).
-Besides his current ERC Grant, Dr Lynteris has received grants and awards by the Wellcome Trust, the British Academy (awarded and declined), the Leverhulme Trust (awarded and declined), the Rockefeller Foundation, the Cambridge Humanities Research Grants Scheme, the Ladislav Holy Trust, the Carnegie Trust, and the Fondation Brocher.
+Before joining St Andrews, Dr Lynteris was Andrew Mellon and Isaac Newton Postdoctoral Fellow (2011-2013) and Senior Research Associate/ERC PI (2013-2107) at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) of the University of Cambridge, Visiting Fellow at Wolfson College (Cambridge, 2011-2013), affiliated academic member of staff at the Department of Social Anthropology of the University of Cambridge (2011-2017), and Resident Fellow at the Centro Incontri Umani (Ascona, 2011) and the Fondation Brocher (Geneva, 2017).

 2016 Ethnographic Plague: Configuring Disease on the Chinese-Russian Frontier.
 London: Palgrave Macmillan